Tony Snell: Milwaukee Bucks (2016–2019)

 On October 17, 2016, Snell was traded to the Milwaukee Bucks in exchange for Michael Carter-Williams.
-After missing the Bucks' season opener with a sprained left ankle, Snell made his debut for the team in their second game of the season on October 29, 2016, scoring six points in 21 minutes as a starter in a 110–108 win over the Brooklyn Nets.
+Entering the 2016-17 season, Snell was named as the starting shooting guard due to an injury suffered by Khris Middleton.
+After missing the Bucks' season-opener with a sprained left ankle, Snell made his debut for the team in their second game of the season on October 29, 2016, scoring six points in 21 minutes as a starter in a 110–108 win over the Brooklyn Nets.
 On December 26, 2016, he made a career-high six three-pointers and set a season high with 20 points in a 107–102 loss to the Washington Wizards.
-On February 24, 2017, in 28 minutes of play against the Utah Jazz, Snell recorded zero counting stats, falling just 22 seconds short of Joel Anthony’s record for most playing time in a game without recording a point, rebound, assist, steal or block.
+On February 24, 2017, in 28 minutes of play against the Utah Jazz, Snell recorded zero counting stats, falling just 22 seconds short of Joel Anthony's record for most playing time in a game without recording a point, rebound, assist, steal or block.
 On March 6, 2017, he had 18 of his season-high 21 in the first half of the Bucks' 112–98 win over the Philadelphia 76ers.
 He surpassed that mark on March 28 with a career-high 26 points in a 118–108 win over the Charlotte Hornets.
 On April 22, 2017, he set playoff career highs with 19 points and five 3-pointers in an 87–76 loss to the Toronto Raptors in Game 4 of their first-round playoff series; the loss tied the series at 2–2.
+With Milwaukee, Snell earned praise from head coach Jason Kidd for his steady two-way play and team-first approach, with Kidd highlighting his defense, shooting and fit within the team's culture.

 On July 31, 2017, Snell re-signed with the Bucks to a four-year, $44 million contract.
 The deal reportedly includes a player option after the third year and reachable incentives that would push his total earnings to $46 million.
 On March 23, 2018, he matched his season high with 18 points in a 118–105 win over the Chicago Bulls.